-MSc Course Director at Ulster University, Dr Andrea McNeilly added,
+MSc Course Director at Ulster University, Dr Angela Carlin added:

 “We are delighted to be working with the School of Sport and through this award wish to encourage excellence in research and in the education of the sports and exercise nutritionists of tomorrow.
-I would like to congratulate Michael and look forward to seeing the next batch of talented students coming through the course in 2022.”
+I would like to congratulate Justin and look forward to seeing the next batch of talented students coming through the course in 2019.”

 The Award is part of the Dairy Council’s ‘Milk It’ programme which aims to communicate the importance of good nutrition for sports and a healthy, active lifestyle, including the potential role of milk.